Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Theoretical framework

 A state fulfilling this criterion is referred to as a Bell-correlated state~\cite{Brunner:2013est}.
-The experimental observation of such state at the LHC is of great interest~\cite{Low:2025aqq,Fabbrichesi:2025aqp}, since it would demonstrate that the most extreme manifestations of quantum behavior can be also achieved in high-energy colliders.
+The experimental observation of such a state at the LHC is of great interest~\cite{Low:2025aqq,Fabbrichesi:2025aqp}, since it would demonstrate that the most extreme manifestations of quantum behavior can also be achieved in high-energy colliders.

-It is known that quantum correlations follow a well-structured hierarchy~\cite{Steer_epr,Qureshi2018,Baker2020,Uola2020}, with discord being the most basic one, followed by entanglement, steering, and then Bell correlation.
+It is known that quantum correlations follow a well-structured hierarchy~\cite{Steer_epr,Qureshi2018,Baker2020,Uola2020}, with discord being the most basic one, followed by entanglement, steerability, and then Bell correlation.